matt-harvey/dailycashmanager/user_guide/Transactions.rst

   "200" in the amount box, representing the 200.00 cash you physically withdrew from the ATM.
 Leave this first row as "Cash".
 Then in the bottom row, select "Bank fees" from the *DR* box, and enter "2" in the amount box to the right.
-  If you can like you can enter text into the "Memo" boxes.
+  If you can like you can enter text into the *Memo* boxes.
 E.g., you might enter "ATM fee" in the very bottom row, and "ATM withdrawal" in the middle row.
 - Enter the date and click *Save*, as usual.